danielbeeke/cv/src/blocks/en/work-experience.md

 >
 > Anoesj Sadraee, <br />colleague at Fonkel ![Anoesj Sadraee](/anoesj.jpeg)

-> During the period from 2012 to 2018, Daniel worked as a lead developer at Fonkel.
+> During the period from 2012 to 2018, Daniël worked as a lead developer at Fonkel.
 During that time he made a significant contribution not only in the products we realized for our clients, but also in the development of the company.
 >
-> Daniel was a very loyal and carrying force in the team.
+> Daniël was a very loyal and carrying force in the team.
 He is what I call a creative developer, by not only programming the solution, but also making a very important contribution in conceiving and (technically) designing the solution.
 >
 > Often his creative contribution made a significant difference in the value delivered to the customer.
 Not always the solution that was requested, but certainly the solution that was needed.
-I highly recommend Daniel.
+I highly recommend Daniël.
 >
 > Floris van Woudenberg, <br />Director of Fonkel ![Floris van Woudenberg](/floris.jpeg)